 Portuguese tourism is spiking big time, and I want to ride this wave to make it permanent.
 It’s a golden opportunity, and there is a reason we’re selling so many at the festivals – it is because we have a good product.

 TCC: Why do you think the other places don’t have as good a product?

 JB: I think the biggest problem is scale.
 Most are smaller bakeries creating their Pastel by hand.
 It is difficult to compete with someone selling 10, 20, or even 30 thousand.
 They have trouble fulfilling local needs, so they are sold out by the end of the day.

 The other problem is storage.
 In Portugal, people go to the market and buy groceries daily.
 However, in New York, to meet the demand, things have to be frozen and baked as needed.

 Another issue is that a lot of Portuguese bakers think locally and only aim to sell within the Portuguese communities rather than branching out.

 TCC: Yeah, they just want to sell to their local people.

 JB: Exactly, and they are fine with it.
-My dad used to run a butcher shop that was in our family for over 40 years.
-They specialize in Portuguese smoked sausages, from the North.
-He Delivered it all over the North East, but he’s never grown more than that.
-He works everyday, but someone needs to step in and think about scaling it.
-Now, I don’t think it will be me, because I’m not interested in sausages or I would have applied my passion towards that.
+My dad used to run a butcher shop that has been in our family for over 40 years.
+They specialize in Portuguese smoked sausages, from the north of Portugal.
+He delivered it all over the northeast, but he’s never grown more than that.
+He works extremely hard every day, but needs help in regard to scaling his products.
+Now, I don’t think it will be me, since I’m not interested in sausages, otherwise I would have applied my passion towards that.

 I want to be in New York City.
-I love it here so I want to do it here.
+I love it here, and the market is full of possibilities.

 TCC: Right, sometimes they just don’t have a bigger vision.
 They just want to stay local.